demidko/timecobot/README.md

 1. The accumulated time can be used to block another user.
 1. Time can be used to redeem the user from the ban.

-To start using the telegram, just add [`@Timecobot`](https://t.me/timecobot) to the group with admin rights.

 ## Usage

-Timecobot understands spoken language.
+To start using the system, just add [`@Timecobot`](https://t.me/timecobot) to the group with admin rights.
+Bot understands spoken language.
 Experiment!

 ### Ban user